Lawns/Noxious Weeds

 8.28.030 - Definitions.

-"Natural lawn," as used in this section shall include common species of grass and wild flowers native to North America which are designed and purposely cultivated to exceed eight inches in height from the ground.
+"Natural lawn," as used in this section shall include common species of grass and wildflowers native to North America which are designed and purposely cultivated to exceed eight inches in height from the ground.

 "Noxious weeds" shall include any weed, grass, or similar plant growth which, if allowed to pollinate, would cause or produce hay fever in human beings, or would cause a skin rash through contact with the skin.